aws-samples/amazon-chime-voice-connector-for-sip-trunking/README.md

 ![Overview](images/SIP-Trunking-Overview.png)

 This demo will deploy and configure an Amazon Chime Voice Connector and an Elastic Compute Cloud (Amazon EC2) instance.
-This Amazon EC2 instance is deployed to run an [Asterisk](https://www.asterisk.org/) IP Private Branch Exchange (IPPBX) which can be used to make and recieve calls from the Public Switched Telephone Network (PSTN) using the [SIP Trunk](https://aws.amazon.com/chime/chime-sdk/features/) feature of Amazon Chime SDK.
+This Amazon EC2 instance is deployed to run an [Asterisk](https://www.asterisk.org/) IP Private Branch Exchange (IPPBX) which can be used to make and receive calls from the Public Switched Telephone Network (PSTN) using the [SIP Trunk](https://aws.amazon.com/chime/chime-sdk/features/) feature of Amazon Chime SDK.
 In this demo, we'll be using an Asterisk IPPBX, but many other IPPBXs can be used as described in the [Configuration Guides](https://aws.amazon.com/chime/chime-sdk/resources/).
-This Asterisk IPPBX will be configured to use a web client phone that can be used to make and recieve calls without installing a softphone.
+This Asterisk IPPBX will be configured to use a web client phone that can be used to make and receive calls without installing a softphone.

 ## How It Works